bit3/jsass/README.md

 `./bin/make-libjsass-darwin.sh` build the native lib for OS X.

-`./bin/make-libjsass-linux-x86-64.sh` build the native lib for Linux, using our build docker container.
-This is equivalent to `gradle buildNativeLinuxLibs`!
+`./bin/make-libjsass-linux-x64.sh` build the native lib for Linux, using our build docker container.
+This is equivalent to `gradle buildDockerBuildLinux64 buildNativeLinux64Libs`!

 `./bin/make-libjsass-windows-x86-64.bat` build the native lib for Windows.